shivannis/xandr-docs-public/xandr-docs/articles/curate/managing-relationships-with-buyers.md

 ---
-title : Microsoft Curate - Managing Relationships with Buyers description : Learn how the Sellers use the Partner Center to foster and manage relationships with specific buyers. ms.date : 11/14/2023
+title : Microsoft Curate - Managing Relationships with Buyers description : Learn how the sellers use the Partner Center to foster and manage relationships with specific buyers. ms.date : 11/14/2023
 ---